Krustal/builder/README.md

 Runs a manual build of the project in PRODUCTION mode.
 This build takes longer and performs some extra steps to compress output and remove test helpers.
-It also extracts CSS into a seperate css module and injects the link to it in the header.
+It also extracts CSS into a separate css module and injects the link to it in the header.

 ```